-Canberra property investment market is set to continue it’s steady performance in 2018.
+Canberra property market is set to continue it’s steady performance in 2018.

 While Canberra property prices has felt some impacts from the federal government’s plans to cut the public service, it does not spell the demise of the capital’s workforce.